spacelift-io/user-documentation/docs/legal/terms.md

 4.2. **Services Modifications**.
 We reserve the right to make any changes to the Services or Documentation that we deem necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of Services to you and other clients; (ii) the competitive strength of or market for Services; or (iii) the Services' cost efficiency or performance; or (b) to comply with applicable law.

 4.3. **Privacy**.
 When applicable, we will comply with all applicable laws, regulations, and government orders relating to personally identifiable information and data privacy with respect to any such Client Data that we receive or have access to under the Agreement or in connection with the performance of the Services.
-In particular, regulations for the protection of personally identifiable information are indicated in the Data Processing Addendum incorporated herein by reference.
+In particular, regulations for the protection of personally identifiable information are indicated in the Privacy Policy incorporated herein by reference.

 4.4. **Access and Security**.
 You will employ all physical, administrative, and technical controls, screening, security procedures, and other safeguards necessary to: (a) securely administer the distribution and use of all access credentials and protect against any unauthorized access to or use of the Services; and (b) control the content and use of Client Data, including the uploading or other provision of Client Data for processing by the Services.